Microdosing and ADHD: Can Microdosing Psilocybin Help You Manage ADHD Symptoms?

 The studies referenced suggest that microdosing psilocybin could offer benefits in managing ADHD symptoms, potentially by offering mechanisms to improve emotional regulation compared to traditional ADHD medications.

-However, these naturalistic studies highlight the need for further, more rigorous research to validate these findings fully.
+However, these prospective naturalistic studies highlight the need for further, more rigorous research to validate these findings fully, particularly through future placebo controlled studies.

 For an in-depth explanation of how psilocybin might rewire the brain, check this article.